t4sk/t4sk.github.io/video-scripts/functions.md

 How would you assign variables to the output of a function that returns multiple values?

 You use destructuring assignment.
 It's easier to understand by example than to explain what `destructing assignment` is .
-So let's go through an example in Remix.
+So let's go through an example using actual code.

 Here we are assigning the outputs of function the `returnMultipleVals`.